Accounting Periods

 Key capabilities

-• Bulk close-and-lock for historical-data migration (1–120 periods in one call)
+• Bulk close-and-lock for historical transfer (1–120 periods)

-• Periods can be created monthly, quarterly, or annually; a uniqueness constraint prevents overlapping dates
+• Periods created monthly, quarterly, or annually

-• Available with the CFO Suite add-on
+• Requires the CFO Suite add-on

 How it works